Student and Family Handbook

 District 622 uses the Campus Student Information System for students in grades PreK-12 to collect student data while also allowing parents to view the records of their children, including grades, schedules, and attendance.
 The system also provides parents with an easy way to get involved and stay involved in their child’s education.

 A parent or guardian living in the primary household must complete an annual update in Campus Parent.
 A primary household is the address at which the student primarily lives.
-To prevent multiple submissions for the same student, only parents and guardians of a primary household may complete the annual update in Campus Parent.
+To prevent multiple submissions for the same student, only parents and guardians of the primary household may complete the annual update in Campus Parent.
 Primary households are designated in the district's student records.

 Rights to Campus Parent will be granted to parents or guardians of currently enrolled students.
 For new students, account information will be sent via email to parents within 1-2 weeks of student enrollment.
 If your student is changing schools within District 622, your Campus Parent account will follow them - there is no action needed on your part.